 - Meaningful engagement and involvement with employers

-- Study Tour - Please note that your study tour involves overnight stays and incurs an extra cost as do some trips
+- Study Tour - Please note that your study tour involves residential stays and incurs an extra cost as do some trips

 Taking part in student competitions and trips to events such as Exeter racecourse for the student race day and British Eventing competitions.

 Higher Education equine programmes: